 5. Using the formula when the graph is not using standard Cartesian distance.
 If the axes use different scales, the geometric distance changes.

-Find the distance between (2,3)(-2, 3) and (4,1)(4, -1) in 2D.
+Find the distance between (2,3)(-2, 3) and (4,1)(4, -1) in 2D, running each of the five steps in order.
 Then compare your setup with the Midpoint Formula to see the difference between finding a length and finding a point halfway along the segment.

 Need help with a problem?